 Sucrose, commonly known as “table sugar” is made from highly processed sugar cane or sugar beets.
 It is the most popular added ingredient to dessert foods such as candy, cakes and cookies.
 Additionally, sugar is also often added to foods and drinks that you may not consider “sweet,” so you might not realize they contain high levels of sugar.
 Added sugars don't add anything but empty calories, so in other words, there's no extra nutritional benefit to consuming these sugars.
-To help control your sugar intake, the National Kidney Foundation shares 5 sneaky sources of sugar you may want to avoid:
+To help control your sugar intake, here are five sneaky sources of sugar you may want to avoid:

 Many thanks to Susan Lupackino, MHS, RD, LDN for her contributions to this article.

 Susan Lupackino is a Registered Dietitian (RD) who is passionate about helping others live a healthier and active lifestyle.
-For more information about Susan visit her website, www.foodisgood.co.
+For more information about Susan visit www.foodisgood.co.